openresty/memc-nginx-module/README.markdown

       }

 Returns `200 OK` with the value put into the response body if the key is found, or `404 Not Found` otherwise.
-The `flags` number will be set into the `$memc_flags` variable so it's often desired to put that info into the response headers by means of the standard `add_header directive`.
+The `flags` number will be set into the `$memc_flags` variable so it's often desired to put that info into the response headers by means of the standard [add_header directive](http://wiki.nginx.org/NginxHttpHeadersModule#add_header).

 It returns `502` for `ERROR`, `CLIENT_ERROR`, or `SERVER_ERROR`.